The time period for this story is the early 1970s. The location is England.

 “I wouldn’t bank on it,” Simon replies, as he races along in his usual reckless style.

-“I think we’ve lost him.” she says, as they start to head off the city streets and onto the country roads.
+They now head off the city streets and onto the country roads.

 Sure enough, a classic car starts to come into view behind them, in hot pursuit.